Faculty & Staff

 Patricia Bowne received Bachelor's degrees in biology and in humanities from Edinboro State College, a Master's in marine biology from the University of Miami, and a Ph.D. in zoology from the University of Alberta.
 At Alverno, she specializes in pathophysiology, physiology, and philosophy of science.
 She has also taught courses in exercise physiology, neurophysiology, and tropical reef biology.

 Rebecca Burton teaches animal behavior, ecology, zoology, environmental science, science methods, and introductory biology for majors and non-majors.
 Her primary interests are in behavioral ecology, but she has also worked in plant restoration ecology, immunology, and neurobiology.
-She has a special interest in understanding how animals respond to seasonal environments.
+Her current research is on the effectiveness of textbooks in teaching biological concepts.
 Becky received her B.S. from The Evergreen State College, her M.A. in zoology from the University of Montana, and her doctorate in ecology from Kansas State University.
+Her postdoc was at the National Center for Ecological Analysis and Synthesis.
+She is currently the Biology Chair.

 Angela Frey received her bachelor’s degrees from the University of Wisconsin-Madison in biochemistry and molecular biology and her doctorate in cellular biology from the University of Minnesota-Twin Cities.
 At Alverno Angela teaches cellular biology and molecular biology and introductory biology for majors and non-majors.
+She is also the preprofessional advisor to students interested in continuing their education at medical, veterinary, dental, pharmacy or physician assistant school.
 She is the Associate Dean of the Division of Natural Science, Mathematics, and Technology.
-She is also the preprofessional health advisor to students interested in continuing their education at medical, veterinary, dental, pharmacy or physician assistant school.

 Amal El-Sheikh teaches Microbiology, Pathophysiology, and Foundations of Biology.
 She has an M.D. degree from the Moscow Medical Academy in Russia and a Ph.D. in Microbiology from University of Louisville in Kentucky.
 In her graduate work she performed comparative genomic analysis as well as investigative studies into the gene expression of marine nitrifying bacteria.
 Before coming to Alverno she did postdoctoral work at Miami University in Oxford, Ohio where she studied microbial communities from a waste water treatment plant.